arabog/student_worker/README.md

 ```
 4 Create your branch and push your work

-5 create a `.env` in the root directory and fill with respective ports and database connection
+5 Create a `.env` in the root directory and fill with respective ports and database connection
 ```
 PORT = ''
 MONGO = ''
 ```
-6 start server
+6 Start server
 ```
 npm start
 ```